zeroasiccorp/umi/umi/formal/README.md

 The `fv_*_<task>/` directories sby creates are build products: gitignored, never committed.

+A block that instantiates lambdalib has **no `.sby`** — lambdalib resolves out of site-packages, and a committed job file cannot name that path portably.
+Those proofs are harness-only and run through the SiliconCompiler lane, which assembles sources from the block's own `Design` dependency graph.
+`fv_umi_mux` is the first of them.

 **Each harness header documents its own properties, scope and fault table.**
 This file is the index; the detail lives next to the code.